 Construction workers all over the US have helped make life in North America what it is.
 The buildings we work, socialize, and even sleep in are all possible thanks to construction workers.
 Don’t forget about the roads, bridges, and other infrastructure that allows us to easily connect with others from across the nation.

-That’s why, in honor of this year's Fourth of July holiday, we’re highlighting some construction crews that work hard to contribute to their communities and nation.
+That’s why we’re highlighting some construction crews that work hard to contribute to their communities and nation.

 First up, Kyne Construction, Inc.

 Kyne Construction, Inc.

 Project highlight: San Diego County Sheriff STIC, where they were in charge of site utilities, water utility distribution, sanitary sewerage, and storm drainage utilities.